MP for St Albans

 Liberal Democrat Spokesperson (Treasury)

 Daisy Cooper is the Liberal Democrat MP for St Albans, first elected in 2019.
-She serves as the Liberal Democrat Spokesperson for the Treasury and has been Deputy Leader of the Liberal Democrats since 2020, with prior Lib Dem spokesperson roles across Health and Social Care, Education, Justice and other areas.
+She serves as Liberal Democrat Spokesperson for the Treasury and is Deputy Leader of the Liberal Democrats.
+She has previously been the party’s spokesperson on Education, Justice, Health and Social Care, and Digital, Culture, Media and Sport, and has sat on committees such as Building Safety and Licensing Hours Extensions.

-Declared financial interests total 19 entries, including 14 for donations and other support to activities as an MP, 3 gifts/benefits from UK sources, 1 land or property interest, and 1 miscellaneous entry.
+Declared financial interests total 19.
+These include 14 entries for donations and other support for MP activities, 3 entries for gifts, benefits and hospitality from UK sources, 1 entry for land and property, and 1 miscellaneous entry.

 Generated 21 February 2026